 - The educator worked at a salt furnace and got his hands on a coal mine.
 Booker T. Washington stood determined and didn’t want to give up on his education.

 - He was motivated to get educated and enrolled in the Hampton Normal and Agricultural Institute (now Hampton University).

 - Booker T. Washington worked as a janitor to pay his university fees and graduated in 1875.

 - The reformer returned to Malden and taught children for two years every day.
 He also educated adults at night and made them realize the value of SELF-WORTH.

 - Later, Booker T. Washington joined the staff of Hampton, where he was studying at Wayland Seminary in Washington.
 He started in 1878 and completed the course in 1879.

 - An administrator selected the educator to lead a newly established African American school in Tuskegee, utilizing small converted buildings.

 - The school has no equipment with little money.

 - Booker T. Washington gave his soul to the Tuskegee Normal and Industrial Institute- it became a monument of his work.
 People still recognize the Institute by its name.

-Booker T. Washington believed in craft and industrial skills.
-He believed that the cultivation of virtues of enterprise, thrift, and patience are met in these skills.
+Booker T. Washington firmly believed in the value of craft and industrial skills.
+He emphasized that these skills fostered virtues such as enterprise, thrift, and patience, essential for personal and community growth.